mpdf/mpdf.github.io/what-else-can-i-do/pdf-x-1a-compliance.md

 <li>a Metadata object is added to the file </li>
 <li>an ICC Color Profile is added as /OuputIntent</li>
 </ul>

-<p>Only the first change may make a discernible change to the displayed document.
-All other changes are to the file structure.</p>
+Only the first change may make a discernible change to the displayed document.
+All other changes are to the file structure.

 ## Warnings

-<p>Some problems can be fixed by mPDF, but will cause a change to the appearance of your document.
+Some problems can be fixed by mPDF, but will cause a change to the appearance of your document.
 By default they will generate warning messages.
-Once you have assessed the warnings, you can direct mPDF to make these changes automatically by setting in your script:</p>
+Once you have assessed the warnings, you can direct mPDF to make these changes automatically by setting in your script:

 {% highlight php %}
 <?php